fugle-dev/android-screenshot-listener/README.md

 }
 ```

-but sometimes the current code maybe not meet your requirements.
+But sometimes the current code maybe not meet your requirements.

-don't worry, you can strengthen ScreenshotManager by its public method `addScreenshotDirectories()` and `addCustomListenerManager()`.
+Don't worry, you can strengthen ScreenshotManager by its public method `addScreenshotDirectories()` and `addCustomListenerManager()`.

-# license
+# License

 ```
 Copyright 2018 zhuanghongji